wwmyers/hackpot/README.md

 ### Note:

 I'll keep Naturized up to date for those that prefer Solarized's syntax highlighting, but this is now my main project.
-If you notice any languages that currently aren't supported with this theme, please post the languages and I'll gladly add it.
+If you notice any languages that currently aren't supported with this theme, please post the languages on my repo and I'll gladly add it.

 # Enjoy :)